Khaled Ben Mustafa

 Khaled Ben Mustafa is a citizen of France who was held in extrajudicial detention in the United States Guantanamo Bay detainment camps, in Cuba.

 The Department of Defense reports that Mustafa was born on January 9, 1972, in Lyon, France.

 His Guantanamo Internment Serial Number was 236.

 Although originally convicted in France, his trial was overturned and he was released in February 2009.

 On February 17, 2010, the Court of Cassation, a higher court, ordered a re-trial of Khaled Ben Mustafa and four other men.

-On January 18, 2012, Sophie Clement, the investigating magistrate in Ben Mustafa's case, requested permission from the USA to travel to Guantanamo to investigate the claims Ben Mustafa and other men had made that they were tortured there.
+On January 18, 2012, Sophie Clement, the investigating magistrate in Ben Mustafa's case, requested permission from the US to travel to Guantanamo to investigate the claims Ben Mustafa and other men had made that they were tortured there.

 Official status reviews

 A Summary of Evidence memo was prepared for his tribunal.
 The memo accused him of the following:

 Formerly secret Joint Task Force Guantanamo assessment

 On April 25, 2011, whistleblower organization WikiLeaks published formerly secret assessments drafted by Joint Task Force Guantanamo analysts.

 Ben Mustafa assessment was three pages long, and recommended transfer to another country.

 His assessment was signed by camp commandant Jay W. Hood.